 Property, plant and equipment are subsequently measured at cost less accumulated depreciation and impairment losses.
 Depreciation on property, plant and equipment is provided on the straight-line method over the useful life of the assets as prescribed under Part 'C' of Schedule II of the Companies Act, 2013.

-Asset class life Useful
+Asset class

+Building

-Plant and machinery years 15
+Plant and machinery

+years

-Office equipment years 5
+Office equipment

-Computer equipment years Furniture and finture 3
+Computer equipment

-Furniture and fixtures years 10
+Furniture and fixtures

+Vehicles